hsarfraz/Oxford-Python-pt-1-2/python_pt2/README.md

 * Identify the promising transformations you may want to apply
 * Identify extra data that would be useful

+Simple Statisitics: Sampling

+* A sample aims to represent the whole population

+Simple Statisitics: Data, Variables, and Distributions

 ## Week 3: Supervised Learning: Regression

 ## Week 4: Supervised Learning: Classification